Why Do A PhD at a Centre for Doctoral Training?

 1. Guided freedom

 In order to facilitate the process of empowering both students and supervisory teams to have a successful doctoral training experience, the WISE CDT offers bi-weekly student-led journal paper review seminars, participation in weekly cohort seminars/meetings and monthly ‘meet the expert’ social events at varying partner universities.

 A balanced portfolio of training activities, including intensive training in the first two semesters of the doctoral programme through a Postgraduate School involving both broader disciplinary and wider research methodology training.

-Students undertake a large number of activities with the members of your cohort, and it is intended that you build long-lasting personal and professional relationships during this time.
-The Transferable Skills and Leadership Programme provides an extensive and structured provision of skills training throughout the 4 year programme in the form of week-long blocks.
-Students are also able to pursue further specialist skills training available across the four universities through attendance at Specialist Masters Level Modules.
+Students undertake a large number of activities with the members of their cohort, with the intention of building long-lasting personal and professional relationships.
+The Transferable Skills and Leadership Programme provides an extensive and structured provision of skills training throughout the 4-year programme in the form of week-long blocks.
+Students are also able to pursue further specialist skills training available across the four universities through attendance at Specialist Master’s Level Modules.

-Students gain familiarisation with facilities and academic groups from across the four partner universities is available through regular seminar visits and one-day mini conferences arranged across all of the sites.
-Students have the option of being co-supervised by an academic from another of the partner universities which will provide a wide breadth of multidisciplinary expertise to your project.
+Students gain familiarisation with facilities and academic groups from across the four partner universities; available through regular seminar visits and one-day mini conferences arranged across all of the sites.
+Students have the option of being co-supervised by an academic from another of the partner universities which will provide a wide breadth of multidisciplinary expertise to their project.

 To strengthen the feeling of belonging to the WISE academic community and to reduce social isolation, the WISE programme has peer-support groups (a ‘buddy scheme’), whereby all incoming first year students are assigned to a second, third or final year PhD student who has volunteered to become a ‘buddy’.